KianBahasadri/SEA/README.md

 #### Main Directory Structure
-This is what the main directory should look like in production:
+This is what the main directory should look like:

 SEA_discord/
 ├── commands/